 Let the lessons spark your child’s imagination, and take it beyond the page.

-Running a lemonade stand.
+Businesses such as: Running a lemonade stand.
 Making bracelets.
 Mowing lawns.
-Children are full of business ideas.
+Indeed, children are full of business ideas.
 Encourage them to hone their economic skills by starting their own business.
 After all, Warren Buffet was selling newspapers and horseracing tips at the age of 13.

 From devising ways to earn an allowance (sweeping the floors, making the bed) to pursuing their entrepreneurial spirit outside of the home (babysitting), children of all ages can learn from planning and organizing their own enterprise.

 When you enroll in Calvert, your child learns useful skills for daily life and future careers.
 In Grade 4 Composition, students create their own advertisements.
-In Grade 7, students are introduced to the economies of the U.S., Canada, Mexico, and other countries.
+In Grade 7, students learn about the economies of the U.S., Canada, Mexico, and other countries.

 Model responsible consumer behavior for your children: